jagat764/xnxx-api-jsk/README.md

+#### NOTE

+- Dear Web Owner, If You Have Any Problem Please Contact Me.
+I'll Delete This Repository immediately.
+- Thanks For Your Understanding.

 # xnxx-api-jsk API (Cloudflare Pages)

 This is a serverless API hosted on Cloudflare Pages with Cloudflare Functions to scrape video search results and video URLs from XNXX.
 It provides two main endpoints: one for searching videos by query and page, and another for extracting the direct video URL from a video page.